A gift in your will, however small, is a thank you to NHS Borders

-Your Will may be one of the most important documents you ever write.
-That’s because if you have last wishes, including them in your Will is a great way to be certain they’re carried out.
-A Will is an excellent place to record your funeral wishes and is where you can make sure that the right people get whatever you’ve decided to leave for them.
+Your will may be one of the most important documents you ever write.
+That’s because if you have last wishes, including them in your will is a great way to be certain they’re carried out.
+A will is an excellent place to record your funeral wishes and is where you can make sure that the right people get whatever you’ve decided to leave for them.
 It’s a simple way to carry on looking after loved ones when you’re no longer here.

-Dying without a Will could leave your loved ones with a lot of difficult decisions to make, at an already distressing time.
+Dying without a will could leave your loved ones with a lot of difficult decisions to make, at an already distressing time.

 I'd like to leave part of what's left of my estate